MUNQU/commol/README.md

 A high-performance mathematical epidemiology library for modeling infectious disease spread using difference equations.
 EpiModel provides a clean Python API backed by a fast Rust engine for numerical computations.

+> ⚠️ **Alpha Stage Warning**: EpiModel is currently in alpha development.
+The API is not yet stable and may change between versions without backward compatibility guarantees.
+Use in production at your own risk.

 ## Features

 - **Intuitive Model Building**: Fluent API for constructing epidemiological models